JeSappelleRoot/HowTo-OwnTrack/README.md

 > Congratulations, OwnTracks is almost configured

-## Automatic launch
+## Automatic launch of the recorder

-Use `systemctl enable ot-recorder.service` to allow `ot-recorder` to be launch at the startup of your server
+Use `systemctl enable ot-recorder.service` command to allow `ot-recorder` to be launched at the startup of your server

 # Setting up a reverse proxy with Nginx